kurtjd/embassy-neorv32/README.md

 Planning to investigate support for a "max" configuration in the future.

 ## Peripherals Currently Supported
+- SysInfo
+- WDT
 - Synchronous UART
-- Watchdog Timer (WDT)
 - Synchronous TRNG
-- SysInfo
+- Synchronous GPTMR

 ## TODO
 - Iron out a few kinks in the SVD, svd2rust, and riscv-rt